Skip to content

 The History of Crack Seed in Hawaii

 Hawaiian crack is of the seed variety.
 It's the original finger licking good snack and our entire state is obsessed with it.
-Just the mention of crack seed is enough to cause our mouths to water and our lips to pucker.
+Just the mention of Hawaiian crack seed is enough to cause our mouths to water and our lips to pucker.

 So just how did Hawaiians become obsessed with salty, dried fruit from Asia?
 Well, it all goes back to early immigrants who came to Hawaii to work in the pineapple and sugar plantations.
 Workers from China, Japan, the Philippines, and other places brought their traditional foods with them.
 As time went on recipes changed and foods like manapua, sushi, and pansit became "local."